broadinstitute/cromwell/README.md

   via this sub-command and the 'validate' subcommand should be used for full validation

+highlight <WDL file> <html|console>

+  Reformats and colorizes/tags a WDL file.
+The second parameter is the output type.  "html" will output the WDL file with <span> tags around elements.  "console" mode will output colorized text to the terminal

 server

   Starts a web server on port 8000.
 See the web server